 Now, I return hand-in-hand with the BW.
 In 1971, I left a war behind in Vietnam.
 Nearly five decades hence, we’re both eager to discover what we’ll find when we return from the world, in 2018.

 I invite you to join us on this journey.
 It will be part discovery, part reminiscence.
 Please feel free to comment, question, add your experiences and reactions, especially those of you vets—civilian and military—who’ve been there, done that.
-All the richer we shalll be.
+The richer we all shall be.